 Let the clay dry until it is a little firmer but still flexible – leather like.
 The timing will vary based on weather, humidity etc. Mine took about two hours.

 Separate the plates with scissors and then trim the edges.
-I found making a good looking hexagon much easier than a circle.
+I found making a good looking octagon much easier than a circle.
 Trim off each side so it is square and then cut off the corners.

 Press the little plate into a measuring spoon – I used the tablespoon.

 Flip it out onto a nonstick and non absorbent surface.
 I used this butcher plate – I love it and use it as a paint palette too.

 Let the plates dry.
 Some of my plates dried perfectly and some lost their shape.
 Plan on some weird ones and make a bunch.
 I discarded the really weird ones but here too, I’m more concerned wth heart than perfection.
 That’s how miss thistle rolls too.

 Tip: work in small batches – while some plates are drying stamp out a few more.

 - Adding paint to the clay – this worked well – I just kneaded a little acrylic paint in but it was very messy and sticky – fyi.